126th Infantry Regiment (United States): Mexican Border War

-World War One
+World War I

 The 32nd returned home that spring only to find itself being activated for the World War.
 In September, it was ordered to Camp MacArthur, Texas, where it underwent another major reorganization to become part of the 32nd Division, which included Michigan and Wisconsin troops.

 Under the command of Colonel Joseph Westnedge, the 32nd became the 126th Infantry Regiment.
 The new regiment included the following companies: A-Coldwater, B-Adrian, C-Kalamazoo, D-Ionia, E-Ann Arbor, F-Jackson, G-Detroit, H-Detroit, I-Big Rapids/Muskegon, K-Grand Rapids, L-Grand Haven/Muskegon, and M-Grand Rapids.
 In addition, the regimental headquarters, machine gun company, supply company, sanitary detachment and band were all from Grand Rapids.

 The regiment left the United States on 19 February 1918 bound for France.
 When it first arrived it was used for replacements and supply duty.
 Soon, the regiment, along with the 32nd Division, was sent into battle.
 When the war was over on 11 November, the 126th had seen service in four major campaigns and earned the French Croix de Guerre.
 The 126th returned in May 1919 but without its dearly beloved Colonel Westnedge who had died that previous fall from the effects of mustard gas.
 PFC Joseph William Guyton, the first American killed on German-held territory in WWI, was posthumously awarded the French Croix de guerre.

-Following the war, Colonel Earl R. Stewart reorganized the 126th with units coming from many of the same towns as those of the pre-war 32nd.
-The only actions the unit participated in between the World Wars were the 1936 Second Army maneuvers across Allegan County and the 1937 Flint Sit-Down Strike.
+Interwar period

+The 126th Infantry arrived at the port of Boston, Massachusetts, on 14 May 1919 on the troopship USS F. J. Luckenbach and was demobilized 24 May–2 June 1919 at Camp Custer, Michigan.
+Per the National Defense Act of 1920, the regiment was reconstituted in the National Guard in 1921, assigned to the 32nd Division, and allotted to the state of Michigan.
+It was reorganized in 1920–21 under the leadership of Colonel Earl R. Stewart and federally recognized on 10 June 1921 with headquarters at Grand Rapids.
+The regiment was called up to perform riot control during an automobile worker’s strike in Flint, Michigan, 13 January–16 February 1937.
+It conducted annual summer training most years at Camp Grayling, Michigan, from 1921 to 1939, including joint summer training with the Organized Reserve 337th Infantry, 85th Division, in 1928 and with the 340th Infantry, 86th Division, in 1929.
+The regiment participated in the 1936 Second Army maneuvers with the 32nd Division in Allegan County, Michigan.